PMN J0948+0022: Description

 PMN J0948+0022 is constantly in an active state, in terms of emitting gamma-rays.
 A high energy outburst in July 2010 was detected by the Large Area Telescope aboard the Fermi Gamma-ray Space Telescope.
 Two flares were detected during observations in 2011.
-A new gramma-ray flare was emitted by the object on January 1, 2013 when a peak flux was detected in the 0.1-100 GeV energy range, reaching (155 ± 31) x 10^{-8} ph cm^{-2} s^{-1} making it the most powerful then observed.
+A new gramma-ray flare was emitted by the object on January 1, 2013 when a peak flux was detected in the 0.1-100 GeV energy range, reaching (155 ± 31) × 10^{−8} ph cm^{−2} s^{−1} making it the most powerful then observed.
 A quasi-simultaneous flare was observed on December 30, 2012, detected in ultraviolet, optical and X-rays.
 In 2025 it displayed a radio flare.

 The radio structure of PMN J0948+0022 is extended on kiloparsec-scales.
 Radio imaging made by FIRST showed there are two components, located north and south, clearly elongated on two sides and centered at the location of the radio core.
 There is a powerful relativistic jet pointing in the direction of Earth.
 This jet's viewing angle is constantly fixed to 3°, while on parsec-scales the jet has an opening angle of 41° ± 1°.
 The Very Long Baseline Array found strong and weak components in PMN J0948+0022 at 15, 5 and 8.4 GHz, while a single component was only found unresolved by the Very Large Array (VLA).
 In 2019 new radio imaging by the VLA detected a new northern component located 18° from the nucleus.
 This component is compact, with a separation of 9.1 arcseconds and is elongated in a different direction.